+The scope of this definition is largely appropriate for Timor-Leste, where "civil society" captures many forms of association among actors of different nature.
 Vibrant national and international CSOs deliver social services, carry out research on the changing development context, advocate on key public policy issues and foster social life.
-Growing out of Timor-Leste's experiences of occupation and resistance, their membership and characteristics have changed as the independent nation-state has matured.
-There are local, district, national and international non-governmental organisations (NGOs).
-These also include networks of NGOs such as Rede ba Rai (land network), Timor-Leste Education Coalition (TLCE), Rede Feto (women's network), HASATIL (agriculture network) and FONGTIL.
+Growing out of Timor-Leste's experiences of occupation and resistance, its membership and characteristics have changed as the independent nation-state has matured.
+Several formally constituted "civil society organisations" are involved in development activities.
+These include local, district, national and international non-governmental organisations (NGOs).
+It also includes networks of NGOs such as Rede ba Rai (land network), Timor-Leste Education Coalition (TLCE), Rede Feto (women's network), HASATIL (agriculture network) and FONGTIL.
 Civil society in Timor-Leste also includes several forms of community-based organisations (CBOs) operating within and between sucos (villages), such as water management groups, farmers' groups, seed groups and the community committees established to implement the Government's National Programme for Suco Development.
-CBOs often form an instrumental part of the outreach of government and donor programmes into rural areas and are also connected to farmers and trade unions, cooperatives and collectives.
+CBOs often form an instrumental part of the outreach of government and donor programmes into rural areas and are also connected into farmers and trade unions, cooperatives and collectives.
 Also, groups involved in religious and cultural practices, as well as social groups including women's, youth, veterans and sporting groups are considered part of civil society, together with a number of media operators, in particular community radio and journalists associations can to some degree be considered to form part of civil society.
 Similarly, Suco Chiefs and traditional leaders exert their role in the regions and participate in development processes.

-A range of CSOs are active outside Dili.
+A range of CSOs are active outside of Dili.
 Today, most municipalities have some form of civil society network that engages with government across a range of issues.
 Many (though not all) are derived from what were previously FONGTIL district networks, but their character and activities vary from location to location.
-For example, Associasaun Organizasaun Baucau (Baucau Association of Organizations) is a formal, organized network chaired by the Municipal Administrator that acts as a coordination mechanism between government and civil society in Baucau Municipality.
+For example, Associasaun Organizasaun Baucau (Baucau Association of Organisations) is a formal, organised network chaired by the Municipal Administrator that acts as a coordination mechanism between government and civil society in Baucau Municipality.

-As a majority Catholic nation, the Church plays an important role in Timorese society, politics and civic space with around 96% of the population identifying as Roman Catholic.
-Thus the Catholic Church as an institution plays an important role in civic space, providing services as well as shaping norms and values.
+As a majority Catholic nation, the Church plays an important role in Timorese society, politics and civic space with around 96% of the population identifying as Roman Catholic.9 As such, the Catholic Church, as an institution plays an important role in civic space, providing services as well as shaping norms and values.
 Generally speaking, the Catholic Church is held in very high regard by the Timorese public.
-Recent public polling by The Asia Foundation shows the three Catholic Bishops are some the most trusted leaders in the country, second only to well-known resistance leaders.
+Recent public polling by The Asia Foundation10 shows the three Catholic Bishops are some the most trusted leaders in the country, second only to well-known resistance leaders.
 This level of confidence is commonly attributed to the central role of the church in the resistance movement against Indonesian occupation.
 As a central institution, the Church is seen as politically powerful and several interviewees credited the Church with breaking the political deadlock of 2017-18, for instance.